🔄

 3.1 Reduction of heavy metal absorption

-3.3 Intestinal microbiota & mucosa
+3.3 Gut microbiota & mucosa

 3.4 Immunomodulation (caution)

-4.2 Examples of (popularized) studies.
+4.2 Examples of studies (simplified).

-Study in brief #1: 45-day humic supplementation → increase in pre-existing colonic microbial concentrations , preserved diversity (healthy volunteers).
+Study in brief #1: 45-day humic supplementation → increase in pre-existing colonic microbial concentrations, preserved diversity (healthy volunteers).

 4.3 "Level of evidence" table.

-5) Safety & Regulation (EU)
+5) Safety & regulation (EU)

 6) Choosing a good product: practical guidelines